248-682-4617

 becoming recognized in cats, but once monthly application of

-Annual Exams: All cats and dogs should have a complete physical exam at least yearly but more frequently as
+Annual Exams: All cats and dogs should have a complete physical exam yearly, and more frequently as they

-they age.
-Annual exams are the best way to catch health problems early when they are easiest to treat.
+age.
+Annual exams are the best way to catch health problems early, when they are the easiest to treat.
 Problems

 that are frequently detected include weight loss, weight gain, dental disease, eye problems, heart murmurs,